 In his new book The Making of the October Crisis: Canada’s Long Nightmare of Terrorism at the Hands of The FLQ, D’Arcy Jenish explores the origins of this underground, revolutionary movement.
 He explains what kept it going for nearly eight years and why the passage of time has not deepened and clarified our understanding of this traumatic period in the history of our country

 Different Drummer Books will be present with a selection of D’Arcy’s books and D’Arcy will be pleased to sign all purchases.

 Click here to RSVP OR use the button below to purchase your ticket(s) which will ensure your registration for this event.

 Dinner reservations are required.
-Payment options for members include:
+Payment options include: